jianminchen/100-hard-level-algorithms-2018-summer-campaign/leetcode 126 word ladder II/ReadMe.md

 Leetcode 126 word ladder II - find all shortest transformation sequence(s) from beginWord to endWord Leetcode 127 word ladder - find the length of shortest transformation sequence from beginWord to endWord

 Word ladder - find all paths from beginWord to endWord - ask the algorithm in mock interview, onsite interview.
-My practic is [here](https://github.com/jianminchen/100-hard-level-algorithms-2018-summer-campaign/tree/master/leetcode%20126%20word%20ladder%20II/simple%20version%20for%20interview).
+My practice is [here](https://github.com/jianminchen/100-hard-level-algorithms-2018-summer-campaign/tree/master/leetcode%20126%20word%20ladder%20II/simple%20version%20for%20interview).
+My practice with a bug is [here]().
+I will add the source code later.
+I like to name the algorithm Leetcode 126-one path-all paths-all shortest paths series.